-In addition to the "Simply Sagamore" package, Great Camp Sagamore also hosts a wide variety of extended day events and programs such as their nationally recognized Grandparents' and Grandchildren's Camp, (or inter-generational camp), a craft beer brewing camp, and a variety of Artist Workshops to name a few.
+In addition to the "Simply Sagamore" package, Great Camp Sagamore also hosts a wide variety of extended day events and programs such as their nationally recognized Grandparents' and Grandchildren's Camp, (or inter-generational camp), a craft beer brewing camp, and a variety of artists workshops, to name a few.
 The dates of these events vary annually and spots fill up quickly, so check Great Camp Sagamore's website for the latest event calendar.

 Visit Camp Pine Knot via the W.W.
 Durant

-Not far from Great Camp Sagamore, the Raquette Lake Navigation in Raquette Lake, NY operates the beautiful steam boat replica the W.W.
+Not far from Great Camp Sagamore, Raquette Lake Navigation in Raquette Lake, NY operates the beautiful steam boat replica the W.W.
 Durant.
 Throughout the warmer seasons the W.W.
 Durant provides a unique tour of Raquette Lake with a variety of different cruising options.
 A few times a year, they are able to provide guests with a unique opportunity to have a guided tour of the original Adirondack Great Camp, Camp Pine Knot.
-The tour includes a water taxi to Camp Pine Knot at St. Williams on Long Point followed up by a luncheon cruise.
+The tour includes a water taxi to Camp Pine Knot at St. Williams on Long Point, followed by a luncheon cruise.
 This is a unique opportunity to explore the architectural design that has influenced the design of all of our treasured National Parks.

 Gilded Age Tour

 Experience it all with the Gilded Age Tour package.
 "Marvel at the rustic elegance enjoyed by the Vanderbilt family at Great Camp Sagamore, indulge your senses with a gourmet lunch and historic cruise aboard the W.W.
 Durant and explore fascinating regional history at the Adirondack Experience, The Museum on Blue Mountain Lake in nearby Blue Mountain Lake."
 For itineraries and reservations, contact one of the three participating tour sites.

 No matter how you decide to tour the Adirondack's Gilded Ages and Great Camps, one thing is for sure: you will be amazed as you marvel at their beauty and solitude, and you'll walk away with memories that will last you for years to come.